Back to Blog

 What NOT to Build Initially

-• Advanced search/filters: Work with 50 listings before optimizing for 50,000
+• Advanced search/filters—work with 50 listings first

-• Mobile apps:Responsive web first
+• Mobile apps—responsive web first

-• Complex pricing: Flat percentage take rate to start
+• Complex pricing—flat percentage take rate to start

-• Promotional tools: Featured listings, advertising—needs scale first
+• Promotional tools—needs scale first

-• API/integrations: Build when suppliers demand them
+• API/integrations—build when suppliers demand them

 Marketplace Metrics That Matter